Care

 Why Is It Worthwhile to Prevent Lice Infections

-Humans are also exposed to diseases that are caused by lice infestation in pets.
+Humans can also be exposed to diseases carried by lice and ticks.

 Final Thoughts